Sphynx-HenryAY/scrapy-compose/README.md

 # scrapy-compose
-An Python Scrapy implementation that allows defining and running programming-language-independent crawling projects.
+An Python Scrapy extension that allows defining and running programming-language-independent crawling projects.

 Development Roadmap
 --